nrfconnect/sdk-nrfxlib/softperipheral/doc/sCAN/scan_nrf54L_series_porting_v0_1_0.rst

 IRQ connection
 **************

-For sCAN to communicate with the application core, the sCAN IRQ handler must be registered.
+Register the sCAN IRQ handler so that sCAN can communicate with the application core.
-The following code line registers the IRQ handler to FLPR:
+The following code connects the FLPR interrupt to the handler:

 .. code-block:: c